jaidencode/Unix-Optrix/README.md

 ## Built-in terminal

 After boot a simple text terminal is available.
-The screen now shows a title bar with a box-drawing border rendered using VGA graphics characters.
+The screen now displays at a larger resolution of 100x30 characters and shows a title bar with a box-drawing border rendered using VGA graphics characters.
 The background is black with yellow text and the blinking software cursor matches the text colour.
 The hardware text mode cursor is disabled so only the custom cursor is visible.
 The terminal automatically scrolls as it fills.
-The following commands are
+The following commands are implemented:
-implemented:

 * `help`    - display available commands
 * `clear`   - clear the screen
 * `echo`    - echo arbitrary text
 * `about`   - display information about OptrixOS
+* `ping`    - check connectivity
+* `reverse` - reverse a string
+* `add`     - add two numbers
+* `color`   - set the text colour
+* `border`  - redraw the terminal border